cdimascio/aws-config-manager/README.md

    acm edit -t conf my-config
 ```

-**What is a setting?** A setting is a name use to identify a pair of aws config and credentials files.
+**What is a setting?**

+A setting is a name used to identify a pair of aws config and credentials files.
+The first time you use `acm`, a `default` setting is created.
+The `default` setting is a reference to your current `~/.aws/credentials` and `~/.aws/config`.
+To create additional settings, run `acm create my_setting`, then `acm edit -t config my_setting` and `acm edit -t creds my_setting` to edit the config and credentials file for the `my_setting` setting.

 AWS enables you to use a single pair e.g. ~/.aws/crendentials and ~/.aws/config.
 This library allows you manage multiple pairs or 'settings'.